dredwardhyde/jaffa-rpc-maven-plugin/README.md

-## How to use transport-maven-plugin
+## How to use jaffa-rpc-maven-plugin

 This plugin is a part of Jaffa RPC library project and supposed to create client interfaces.
 To turn off sources generation - disable corresponding maven profile (like "generate-client-api" in example below):

 ```